santilococo/sadedot/README.md

 Finally, you can run the script with `-l` if you want to print the log to the `sadedot.log` file (it will be created inside the `sadedot` folder).

 Note that you can add shell scripts to a folder named `scripts` (see [my repo][3]) if you want to run them when `scripts/bootstrap.sh` is run.
-By default, it will not run these scripts, so you must use the `-p` flag (they will run at the end of the script).
+By default, it will not run these scripts, so you must use the `-p` flag (they will run at the end).

 As an example, I will show [my repo][3] directories in a tree-like format (note that the folder named `sadedot` is this repository as a submodule):
 ```